jodichris17/jodichris17.github.io/website/docs/contents.md

 ## Documentation

-Here, you will find a collection of concise notes on full-stack software engineering and cloud operations.
+Here, you will find a collection of concise notes on network, linux system, programming and cloud operations.
 These notes are filed under their respective topic, with related topics are categorised under the same chapter.

 ### Cloud